Readers’ Rigs: Bianchi Oltre XR.2 Special!

 George’s Bianchi with another of his money pits….. a 57 Chevrolet Belair.
 4 speed too George??

 Favorite riding experience on your bike?

 George with his Italian moneypit infront of somebody else’s Italian moneypit with green highlights!

 No need for future upgrades on this one….

 I think for me as for all diehard cyclists the need to continue buying, riding, suffering and being on the brink of divorce for doing so is just the way we cope and distract ourselves from the every day grind!

 Thanks to George for sharing his truly unique ride with us.
 Got a bike that you’re proud of?
 Well, how about sharing it with fellow PEZ fans and getting it featured in Readers’ Rigs so we can all stare at it!
-Contact us via the Comment box below, or send a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.
+Send a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.